 It is normal to conceal your addiction from friends and family, and in many cases, people still hide the fact that they are getting help.
 The most important thing at this stage is that you are getting treated.
 Keeping your addiction and the support you are getting a secret is a matter of personal opinion, but it is best if you let your family and friends in on your struggles and progress.
 Their support may be just what you need to push you through the tough times during recovery.
 All your worries regarding privacy and secrecy can be addressed immediately in a professional manner.

-Can I Get Treated for Drug Detox in Secrecy?
+Can I Get Detox For Drug Abuse in Secrecy?

 This is a critical question that many people have asked.
 Getting treatment is very private for many people for several reasons.
 There is a simple answer to the question, and it is a resounding yes.
 Numerous facilities provide such services while ensuring the protection of the client’s privacy.